ahwayakchih/nobbic/README.markdown

 ## TODO

-This is not a finished project yet (it may never will be).
+This is not a finished project yet (it may never be, since it depends on other projects that are being worked on also).

 Read [TODO.markdown](./TODO.markdown) to see a list of changes that are already planned.